wp-plugins/flexible-posts-widget/readme.txt

 == Screenshots ==

+1. Flexible Posts Widget admin screen showing get posts by taxonomy and term with thumbnails.
-1. Flexible Posts Widget admin screen.
+1. Flexible Posts Widget admin screen showing get posts by post type without thumbnails.
 1. Example Flexible Posts Widget showing the post thumbnail and title wrapped in a link to the post.

 == Upgrade Notice ==